jmetzger/training-deployment-gitlab-helm-kubernetes-prometheus/gitlab/02-example-defining-and-using-artifacts.md

 ```

-## Example creating artifacts with wildcards
+## Example creating artifacts with wildcards and different name

 ```